Skip to content

 The Balancing Act: Cost-Cutting & Stellar Customer Experience

-The Cost of Cutting Customer Support
+The Hidden Costs of Cutting Support

-Companies like Comcast and United Airlines have experienced significant backlash due to poor customer service incidents, impacting their brand reputation and customer loyalty.
+Companies like Comcast and United Airlines have experienced serious backlash for poor service, and it’s cost them customer trust.

 Customer support shouldn't be viewed as a cost but as an investment.